tom-f-oconnell/choice/README.md

 - `killall play`

 Under some circumstances, you may also want to kill all python processes owned by the user that started the ROS processes, with `killall python`.

 ### Analysis
 #### Requirements
 (To be added )
 - `DATA_DIR` is set as in offline tracking instructions.
 - `choice` and `multi_tracker` are installed as above (though you don't technically need all of ROS)
 - The experiments you want to analyze together have their data folders grouped within an immediate subdirectory of `$DATA_DIR/retracked`.
-   - If your tracking output comes from real time tracking, it does not need to be treated differently, apart from copying it to a subdirectory beneath `$DATA_DIR/retracked`.
+   - If your tracking output comes from real-time tracking, it does not need to be treated differently, apart from copying it to a subdirectory beneath `$DATA_DIR/retracked`.
 - The `ruamel.yaml` package, which you should be able to get via:
    ```
    cd <choice>